cpumarfrohberg/customer_churn_dockerized_streamlit_app/README.md

 * 3. variables related to the so-called "RFM"- methodology often used in practice for classifying customers into different groups.

 * However, and based on model fit of a Random Forest Classifier, the following features resulted as having greatest importance
-* 1. what was the employment status of the LO 6 months prior?
+* 1. employment status of the LO 6 months prior?
 * 2. expectations regarding the employment status of the LO 3 months into the future?
 * 3. expectation regarding the employment status of the LO 6 months into the future?